nabsta-eth/bellroyrobot/README.md

-# Welcome to Bellroy Robot
+# Welcome to someRobotThing

-Bellroy Robot shows a grid and allows navigation using mouse/touch.
+someRobotThing shows a grid and allows navigation using mouse/touch.

 ## Uses
 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app)